Guevara-chan/Wire-world/README.md

 * Edge-wrapped field geometry.
 * Matrix persistance between sessions.
 * Easy import & export to own text-based format.
-* 90% of functionality cowered by keyboard hotkeys.
+* 90% of functionality covered by keyboard hotkeys.

 # ⋮Compatibility⋮
 _Wire=world_ was best tested with Chrome 67 and [Electron](https://electronjs.org/), which is used to develop it.